What is a Z Probe & How do I Use it?

 G91G21G38.2Z-50F100; G92 Z14.09; G0Z5M30

 Please note that you will need to substitute Z14.09 with the number you saved from Step 1.
-So if your Base measured 13.95 you would replace it with Z13.95.
+If you have 4030 CNC then you can NOT use the stock 14.09 value and must measure your probe base, it is much larger.

 Part 2B: Configuration in Offline Controller